-Illinois is a beautiful state with exciting cities to visit, like Chicago, Springfield, and Joliet.
-However, the natural beauty of the state becomes even more apparent when you start exploring the rural areas.
-A great way to do that is by going fishing in Illinois.
-Of course, check the state regulations and get your license first, but you can find good fishing spots in many Illinois locations.
+Illinois is a beautiful state with exciting cities like Chicago, Springfield, and Joliet.
+However, you can also enjoy the natural beauty of the state when you’re fishing in Illinois.
+Check the state regulations and get your license first, but you can find good fishing spots in many areas of Illinois.

 Fishing Spots in Illinois